Ashok0/EnderalVREssentials-Nightly/README.md

 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "DynDOLODx64.exe" in the folder created in Step 6 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
 	- Click OK to return to the main Mod Organizer 2 window.
 11. Select xLODGenx64 from the upper right drop down bar and click Run.
-		- Tick all world spaces once the xLODGen window appears.
+		- Untick MQP01Home and tick all other world spaces once the xLODGen window appears.
 Tick Terrain LOD.
 Set "Optimize Unseen" to 500.
 Tick "Protect Borders".
 Leave Objects LOD, Trees LOD, and Occlusion unticked.
 Then click Generate.
 		- Close the xLODGen window once you see "LOD generation complete".
 12. Navigate to C:\xLODGen_Output\ and move this folder to C:\ (Your Game Folder)\mods.
 Refresh MO2 with "F5" and enable xLODGen_Output in the left window pane.
 Place this mod near the end of your load order.
 13. Right click the Terrain LOD .esm plugin on the right window pane and click "Open Origin in Explorer".
 Optionally delete your Terrain LOD .esm file in Windows Explorer as this file is only needed when running xLODGen.